 Although originating in Britain, parliamentary law has seen its greatest development in America.
 In 1801 Thomas Jefferson compiled a manual of parliamentary practices.
 This handbook became the basis for the rules followed by the United States Congress.
 A later book by Luther Cushing of Massachusetts further spread the use of parliamentary procedure to voluntary organizations.

 The use of parliamentary procedure did not become widespread in the United States until Henry Martyn Robert published his famous Rules of Order in 1876.
 Robert's Rules of Order established a systematic method for organizing and conducting meetings.
-This widely-used book has gone through nine editions since the first publication and has sold over four million copies.
+This widely-used book has gone through many editions (Robert's Rules of Order Newly Revised (12th Edition) from 2021 being the latest) and sold millions of copies.

 Parliamentary procedure today takes many forms.
 Although Robert's Rules is most popular, a number of other well-known parliamentary guides exist.
-For example, dental societies often use Sturgis Standard Code of Parliamentary Procedure.
-Labor unions frequently use Demeter's Manual of Parliamentary Law and Procedure.
+For example, dental societies often use The Standard Code of Parliamentary Procedure by Alice Sturgis or the newer American Institute of Parliamentarians Standard Code of Parliamentary Procedure.
 Many governmental bodies such as the North Carolina General Assembly adopt their own rules of order.
-Most corporations and organizations supplement guides such as Robert's with the adoption of bylaws and other rules.
+Most corporations and organizations supplement guides such as Robert's with the adoption of bylaws and other special rules.